qnkxsovc/qnkxsovc.github.io/_posts/2018-01-30-As-If-I-Didn't-Spend-Enough-Time-on-College.md

 <span id="carousel" />
-The [graph at the beginning of the essay](#CollegeGraph) is entertaining, but not actually very readable.
+The [graph at the beginning of this post](#CollegeGraph) is entertaining, but not actually very readable.
 I've organized and separated the Graphviz output into the images below:

 <div class="owl-carousel owl-theme">
     <div class="item"><img src="/assets/college/GraphSections/Academics.svg" alt="Academics prompts."/></div>